irrelevation/talks/Sessions.md

   - you have to write the token handling logic
   - Only present on XHR calls, unless you implement a service worker

+Don't store tokens in LocalStorage, it is unsafe.
+LocalStorage can be accessed by JavaScript.
+If an attacker manages to execute code in the browser eg. via XSS or a compromised dependency the tokens can be stolen.

 ### Reference Tokens
 The token is just an identifier.
 It does not contain sensitive information.
 The client sends it to a resource server with every request.
 The resource server sends it to the auth server to request the actual information.